Commercial building fire damage showing smoke-damaged office interior

 Document damage for Business Interruption Insurance

 Beyond physical damage, document everything related to lost revenue: canceled orders, employee time, temporary relocation costs.
 Business Interruption (BI) insurance can cover these losses, but thorough documentation is essential.
+Begin tracking extra expenses from the moment the fire occurs, including temporary staffing, expedited shipping for rerouted orders, and any overtime costs incurred during the recovery period.

 Step 3